-Find all elements in the equivalence class $(4,2){\sim}$.
+Find all elements in the equivalence class $(4, 2){\sim}$.
 What do all these pairs of natural numbers have in common?

-- 3. We will identify the set of integers \mathbb{Z} with this set $(\mathbb{N} \times \mathbb{N}){\sim}$.
+- 3. One can then identify the set of integers Z with this set (N×N)∼.
 Which equivalence class corresponds to the integer 0?
 What about the equivalence classes corresponding to the integers 1 and -3, respectively? - 4.
 How can one define addition of two integers?
 More precisely, what should be the meaning of